 In general, orthodontic care costs more on the coasts and less in the middle of the country.
 The northeast is particularly expensive, while southern states like Alabama and Mississippi boast some of the nation’s lowest costs.
 Taxes can also play a role.
 The state will add sales tax to your total braces cost, and higher corporate taxes might cause your orthodontist to accommodate by raising prices.

-Midwestern states typically enjoy lower orthodontic fees than most other parts of the country, Iowa included.
+Midwestern states typically enjoy lower orthodontic fees than most other parts of the country, and Iowa is no exception.
 Even among its Midwestern brethren, Iowa has an especially low cost of living.
-Whether you live in a city or a small town, your braces costs won’t be sky-high.
-Iowa has fewer orthodontists per 100,000 residents than most other states, so you might not have quite as many options and you might need to travel farther for treatment.
+Whether you live in a city or a small town, your braces costs probably won’t be sky high.

 Unlike other states, Iowa’s cost of living doesn’t fluctuate drastically across urban and rural communities.
 You might pay slightly more in a city, but the difference is small.
 And if you’re thinking of searching for better braces prices in other states, know that Iowa is a cheaper place to live than any of its neighbors, so you’re probably better off with local options.

 Iowa’s taxes are slightly higher than you might expect, but they’re not anything extreme.
-The sales tax that’s added directly to your braces cost is 6-7% depending on where you live, which is around the national average.
-And its corporate income tax is 12%, which is higher than a lot of states.
+The sales tax that’s added directly to your braces cost is 6 or 7% depending on where you live, which is around the national average.
+And its corporate income tax is 5.5%–8.4%.
 However, this tax only affects you indirectly, as your dentist may or may not consider tax payments when setting their treatment prices.

 Urban, Suburban, or Rural?